6 Hallway Decorating Ideas to Kick It Up a Notch

 Photo credit: Homes to Love

 An elegant runner is a must-have for every hallway.
 Pay a visit to your local rug dealer or browse a great online retailer like One Kings Lane or Bed Bath & Beyond to source the perfect rug for your space.
 You'll want something with an interesting pattern, such as a Persian or Oriental rug, as well as something with a subtle palette that grounds the space but isn't overly attention-grabbing.
 Choose something that you can own for years to come, even as you update your design over time.

 Pull Up a Couple of Chairs

 Photo credit: Anson Smart

 If your hallway is wider than average, take advantage of your extra square footage and create a mini seating area with a pair of chairs and a small stool.
-You can even add seatin g to a narrow hallway by bringing in a narrow bench with a couple of pattern throw pillows on top.
+This arm chair from World Market works great on it's own or in a pair.
+You can even add seating to a narrow hallway by bringing in a narrow bench, like this upholstered style.
+Simply throw a couple of pattern throw pillows on top to complete the look.

 Install a Statement Wallpaper

 Photo credit: Trevor Tondro for House Beautiful